martinbannister/CI_MS1_BaeAbermawHotel/README.md

 The colour scheme was inspired by the hotel itself, the teal colour used on their walls was derived from a [photo I took](docs/images/dining_01_small.png) of the dining room, and the gold colour from their [logo](assets/images/logo.png).

 ### Typography
+I selected the Parisienne font for the home screen circle heading because I wanted something that was legible but also conveyed a sense of style and class.

+I used the Raleway font because I wanted a sans-serif font that was also easy to read but again was somewhat classy and not pedestrian.

+Both fonts are served from [Google Fonts](https://fonts.google.com/)

 ### Images

 ## Wireframes